-The 350th death anniversary of Rembrandt means the Netherlands dives into the Golden Age in 2019.
+With the 350th death anniversary of Rembrandt in 2019 and the Mayflower 400th anniversary in 2020, Leiden is one of the cities to visit in the Netherlands this year.
+Buildings, canals, even food & drinks connect Rembrandt to the Pilgrim Fathers an the Golden Age in this city.
 You can find all sorts of activities on Holland.com.
-Verita’s Visit’s typical Dutch activities with your -grand- children in 2019 entail a game, a food tour, boat tour, Delft blue workshop.
-In the Vermeer Challenge, a city game, you follow in the footsteps of the 17th century Delft painter.
+Verita’s Visit’s typical Dutch activities with your -grand- children in 2020 entail a game, a food tour, boat tour, creative workshops like creating a map og Leiden or making a 17th century dish.
+In the Leiden challenge, a city game, you follow the footsteps of the 17th century Leiden painter ánd explore the Pilgrim’s Leiden.
 On a food tour in and around the city of Delft, you taste the Golden Age flavors in abundance.
 And then there’s the hidden gem connected to the life of Vermeer.
 A beautiful place, in the middle of the Dutch countryside.
-Or should we go for a boat tour to Leiden, to see all that remembers us of Rembrandt?
-We could even make a stop at The Hague’s Mauritshuis for a guided tour.

 Explore Holland by bike family trip

 Now I hardly ever meet my participants at the farm, windmill, greenhouse itself.
 For me, it’s about the journey.
 Showing you the Dutch countryside, the cows grazing in the pasture lands is part of the trip.
 Besides, this way you get to visit even more cheese farms and other great hidden gems.